13 Top-Rated Attractions & Things to Do in Billings, MT

 DanWalt Gardens is one of Billings' best-kept secrets.
 It's on the southeast side of the city and features beautiful gardens for the public to enjoy.
 With something new always in bloom between April and October, the gardens proudly display a collection of annuals, perennials, shrubs, and trees, as well as ornamental statues and hardscaping.

 DanWalt Gardens is a popular place to visit for a contemplative moment in the day.
 It's also popular for bigger events and photoshoots, with reservable space available.
 Everyone is welcome to bring their camera to the gardens, but professional photographers with equipment need to schedule shoots in advance.

 7. Riverfront Park

-Another public space near downtown that is popular with sports fans, Dehler Park features a multi-use stadium that is well utilized during the summer baseball season.
+Dehler Park is another public space near downtown that is popular with sports fans.
+It features a multi-use stadium that is well utilized during the summer baseball season.

 Address: 8001 South Billings Boulevard, Billings, Montana

 The Western Heritage Center proudly preserves the stories and history of the Yellowstone River Valley and Northern High Plains.
 Over 35,000 artifacts comprise the collection of this nationally accredited museum.
 Guests are encouraged to explore the exhibits on their own, and guided tours are available.